Pain Management Electives and Selectives

 - Identify the referral issues encountered by patients seeking admission to the Pain Clinic

-- Utilize and incorporate treatment modalities using PT, OT, durable medical equipment, nutrition, and so on.
+- Utilize and incorporate treatment modalities using PT, OT, durable medical equipment, nutrition and so on

-- Describe the larger context and system of health care, and call effectively on other resources in systems available to provide optimal health care.
+- Describe the larger context and system of health care, and call effectively on other resources in systems available to provide optimal health care

-- Work effectively in various health care delivery settings and systems where pain medicine is provided.
+- Work effectively in various health care delivery settings and systems where pain medicine is provided

-- Coordinate pain care within the health care system.
+- Coordinate pain care within the health care system

-- Schedule: Monday to Wednesday, 8am – 5pm, ION location
+Monday – Wednesday, 8 a.m. – 5 p.m., ION location

-Thursday to Friday, 7:30 am to 4pm, Roanoke Community Hospital
+Thursday – Friday, 7:30 a.m. – 4 p.m., Carilion Roanoke Community Hospital

-Feedback: Students will receive feedback as warranted through formative assessments throughout the rotation
+Feedback: Students will receive feedback as warranted through formative assessments throughout the rotation.

-Grading: Grading is pass/fail and based on summative assessments including observed performance by supervising clinical trainees and faculty.
+Grading: Grading is pass/fail and based on summative assessments, including observed performance by supervising clinical trainees and faculty.

 Resources/Textbook: Literature as per clerkship director(s) and preceptor(s).